ravindu-n/Amber-Bakery/README.md

 # Amber-Bakery
 A bakery management system built in C++ for handling bakery operations efficiently.
 # About the Project
 The Amber Bakery System is a console-based application that simulates a bakery management system.
 After logging in, users can view and manage bakery items, view sales details, and place orders.
-The application aims to streamline bakery operations, allowing staff to efficiently manage the inventory and sales from a single interface.
+The application aims to streamline bakery operations, allowing staff to efficiently manage the items and sales from a single interface.
 (Username : admin & Password : 123)
 # Features
 1 Login System: Users must log in with a username and password.<br>
 2 View Bakery Details: Access information about the bakery.<br>